OsmosisSoftware/BestDealTracker/src/main/resources/static/js/bower_components/iron-elements/README.md

 # iron-elements

-Basic building blocks for creating an application.
+Basic building blocks for creating an org.osmosis.application.
 Most of the `iron` elements were previously named the `core` elements, when compatible with the "Developer Preview" version of the Polymer library.

 ## Roadmap